Hydroxymethylglutaryl-CoA reductase (NADPH)

-The 3 substrates of this enzyme are (R)-mevalonate, CoA, and NADP^{+}, whereas its 3 products are (S)-3-hydroxy-3-methylglutaryl-CoA, NADPH, and H^{+}.
+The three substrates of this enzyme are (R)-mevalonate, coenzyme A (CoA), and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are (S)-3-hydroxy-3-methylglutaryl-CoA, reduced NADPH, and two protons.

 This enzyme belongs to the family of oxidoreductases, to be specific those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 This enzyme participates in biosynthesis of steroids including cholesterol.
 The statin class of anticholesterol drugs act through inhibiting this enzyme.

 Nomenclature

 The systematic name of this enzyme class is (R)-mevalonate:NADP^{+} oxidoreductase (CoA-acylating).
 Other names in common use include: